 Thessaloniki Property Prices, Growing Fast from a Low Base

-Thessaloniki residential property prices rose 9.99% year-on-year through 2025-Q3 — the fastest of any Greek city tracked by the Bank of Greece, ahead of the +7.75% national index and roughly half-again the Athens metropolitan area's +6.6%.
-The story is real, the trend is two years old, and the data is consistent across the BoG city-level series, the national RPPI, and the inflation- adjusted BIS Greece reading.
+Thessaloniki residential property prices rose 9.99% year-on-year through 2025-Q3 — the fastest of any Greek city tracked by the Bank of Greece, ahead of the +7.75% national index and well above the Athens city RPPI's +6.6% for the same quarter.
+The story is real, the trend is two years old, and the data is consistent across the BoG city-level series, the national RPPI, and the inflation-adjusted BIS Greece reading.
 But the starting point matters: a 900-listing Spitogatos sample from May 2026 puts the median Thessaloniki apartment at 2,733 per square metre, against €4,125 in Marousi and €5,883 in Plaka.
 Where exactly does Greece's second city sit in the post-2021 Greek property cycle?

 Three Greek series, one periphery-acceleration story